bark-simulator/barkscape/Readme.md

 Start the web-interface via `bazel run //barkscape/web:run`

-Run a simulation in BARK, e.g. `bazel run //bark/examples:barkscape_example`.
+Run a simulation in BARK, e.g. `bazel run //bark/examples:barkscape_example` or test one of the examples in the barkscape repository, e.g. `bazel run //examples:bark_ml_example`.
 If you only experience a blank screen in the web interface, reload it via Ctrl+R or F5.